 - Being older than 25 (small indicator)

-Women who have gestational diabetes have a higher than normal potential of developing diabetes later in life (50-60 per cent if a healthy life style is not met) as well as further periods of gestational diabetes in future pregnancies.
+Women who experience gestational diabetes have a greater risk of developing diabetes later in life (50-60% if a healthy life style is not followed), as well as experiencing further gestational diabetes in future pregnancies.

-If you are believed to be at risk for gestational diabetes, your doctor will recommend a test in the 26th to 28th week of the pregnancy.
+If you’re believed to be at risk of gestational diabetes, your doctor will recommend a test in the 26th to 28th week of your pregnancy.

-Gestational diabetes can be managed by diet and exercise.
-If the condition is managed well, there is little risk to your baby.
-If not managed properly, gestational diabetes can result in a larger-than-normal baby and the baby may develop low blood sugar levels soon after it is born.
+Gestational diabetes can be managed through diet and exercise.
+If this condition is managed well, it poses little risk to your baby.
+If not managed properly, gestational diabetes can result in a larger-than-normal baby, and the baby may develop low blood sugar levels soon after birth.

 Children whose mothers had gestational diabetes are at higher risk for certain health problems:

-- As babies, they are at higher risk for Respiratory Distress Syndrome (RDS), a disease that makes it hard for the baby to breathe.
+- As babies, they are at higher risk of Respiratory Distress Syndrome (RDS), a disease that makes it hard for the baby to breathe.